Climate and Average Weather Year Round in Westminster Colorado, United States

 The windier part of the year lasts for 5.2 months, from November 19 to April 25, with average wind speeds of more than 8.3 miles per hour.
-The windiest day of the year is January 17, with an average hourly wind speed of 9.8 miles per hour.
+The windiest month of the year in Westminster is January, with an average hourly wind speed of 9.6 miles per hour.

 The calmer time of year lasts for 6.8 months, from April 25 to November 19.
-The calmest day of the year is August 19, with an average hourly wind speed of 6.7 miles per hour.
+The calmest month of the year in Westminster is August, with an average hourly wind speed of 6.8 miles per hour.